 Santiago Bernabéu Stadium home of the Real Madrid

 That was our short but sweet visit one day visit to Madrid!
 Surprisingly we got to see quite a bit of Madrid in 12 hours, we wished we had more time to enjoy a couple of cold ones in one of the many beer terraces, catch a Flamenco dance or plan a visit to Toledo, Spain’s former capital but the Alps was calling….
-Blacklane car service worked out perfectly for us, since we were a family of four.
-If you don’t want to hire a car like we did you can still take a cab into town and cover these sight on a hop-on hop-off sightseeing tour on board an open-top double-decker bus as well.
+Blacklane car service worked out perfectly for us since we were a family of four.
+If you don’t want to hire a car as we did you can still take a cab into town and cover these sight on a hop-on hop-off sightseeing tour onboard an open-top double-decker bus as well.

-You might also like – Things to do in Barcelona, Andalucia Itinerary and other posts from Spain
+You might also like – Top things to do in Barcelona, Andalucia Itinerary, A road trip through the white villages of Andalucia, A day in Cordoba, other posts from Spain

 PIN IT FOR LATER